LeonMskRu/arti-mirror/doc/dev/notes/hss-migrate-sketch.md

 another process writes one of the corresponding keys in the Arti keystore (and our preliminary check has passed), the migration will be aborted.

+`ctor-migrate` will be idempotent, meaning that if it’s run multiple times with the same configuration after the migration is complete, the migration won’t be performed again, and a message such as "already migrated" will be displayed.

-The default behavior may be to remove the CTor keystore once the migration is complete, in order to avoid key duplication.
-Alternatively, it could leave the CTor keystore intact to facilitate a backward migration.
-The previous considerations regarding flags/prompts apply here as well.
+The default behavior will be to leave the original CTor keystore intact, this will also facilitate an eventual backward migration.
+This behavior could be changed unsing a flag.

 The keys in the CTor keystore are expected to be valid.
 Therefore, the command will produce an error and will not proceed with the action if an invalid key is